mikrobe/trainingbot/README.md

 Finish with a 10-minute cooldown.

 #### Long Workouts
-The long workout is a % increase of the target race distance.
+The long workout will increase distances until you get close or a little above the target race distance.
 The curve for long workouts should follow the same rule as short workouts but % effects distances.
 Intensity must remain at z2 or below.
 The bot will set your race day distance and decrease in time.
 In some weeks (near the end) you will do distance a little